gh9869827/fifo-tool-datasets/README.md

 - 🧠 `conversation` (multi-turn): role-tagged chat sessions
 - ⚙️ `dsl` (structured): system → input → DSL output triplets

+They are human-editable, diffable, and ideal for version control — especially during dataset iteration.

 See format examples below in each adapter section.

 ---